visual-layer/fastdup/README.md

 |[visualgenome](https://visualgenome.org/)		|108,079	|stanford	        |334x500	|0.05	|0.01	|124	|872|
 |[sku110k](https://github.com/eg4000/SKU110K_CVPR19)		|11,743	        |trax	                |4160x2340	|0.03	|0.01	|77	|153|

+* Experiments on a 32 core Google cloud machine, with 128GB RAM (no GPU required).

-We run on the full ImageNet dataset (11.5M images) to compare all pairs of images in less than 3 hours WITHOUT a GPU (with Google cloud cost of 5$).
+* We run on the full ImageNet dataset (11.5M images) to compare all pairs of images in less than 3 hours WITHOUT a GPU (with Google cloud cost of 5$).

-# FastDup is ACCURATE
+### FastDup is ACCURATE

 Dataset|	Identical Pairs|	Near-Identical Pairs